sbancuz/Appunti/Fault tolerance.md

 - Termination -> all non-faulty processes eventually decide
 #### Reliable group communication multicast

 The idea with this approach is to exploit process resilience by means of [[Replication]].
 In this approach groups are fixed and process must be non-faulty.
 In case of a multicast failure the receiver must send back a NACK.
 The problem here is that there must be an [[Agreement]] about who is in the group and that the receiver must be able to infer if a packet is missing.

 ![[non rel comm.png]]
 #### Hierarchical feedback control

 Receivers are organized in groups headed by a coordinator and groups are organized in a tree routed at the sender.

+>[!warning]
+>The connection between the coordinators has to be reliable

 ![[hie feedback control.png]]
 ### Synchrony